The Best Flexibility Yoga Poses To Become More Supple And Mobile

 image 16 11

 Aside from practicing regularly, I recommend using props.
-Yoga straps like the Lululemon No Limits Strap are great for working with flexibility.
+Yoga straps like the lululemon No Limits Strap are great for working with flexibility.
 Here are two examples of how to use them:

 • To improve shoulder mobility: Hold the strap in both hands in front of you (hands wider than shoulder width).
 Pull the strap up and back as you inhale, moving past your head.
 Widen your grip on the strap as needed.
 Pull the strap back up and down to the starting position as you exhale.
 Do this at least 5 times.